 Over the 2017/18 school year we reached over a thousand youth with our proven prevention programs that are helping to keep kids away from gangs and out of trouble with the law.
-From seeing them every day after school and providing them with snacks, healthy activities and a safe place to belong to working with incarcerated youth in local prisons, you enabled us to journey through life alongside our community’s most vulnerable youth.
-All year, we set youth up with mentors who care for them, gave them reasons to turn away from gangs and violence, and helped them believe that they belong - just as they are.
+From connecting with them regularly after school and providing them with snacks, healthy activities and a safe place to belong, to working with incarcerated youth in local prisons, you enabled us to journey through life alongside some of our community’s most vulnerable youth.
+All year, we set youth up with mentors who cared for them, gave them reasons to turn away from gangs and violence, and helped them believe that they belong - just as they are.

 Mentorship + Leadership

 Mentorship is a key part of Yo Bro | Yo Girl Youth Initiatives prevention-based strategy for keeping kids out of gangs and away from violence and crime.

 For them to be able to relate to their leaders is an essential part of helping them feel understood and comfortable.
 We employ YBYG Alumni to help facilitate our programs and rely on volunteers from our community to help fill that mentorship void and connect with youth in a more powerful and meaningful way.